SummitRoute/csp_security_mistakes/README.md

   - https://twitter.com/_fel1x/status/1083085715565621250

 ### AWS: VPC Hosted Zones unauditable
 - Summary: For 6 years, it was not possible to see what hosted zones an attacker may have created in an account.
+This issue could be viewed as a business decision that adding the ability to viewing this data was not worthwhile, but the delay is significant and would allow someone that had compromised an environment to maintain a backdoor.
 - Platform: AWS
 - Severity: Low
 - Date: May 13, 2019